cheshrkat/buttondivtutorial/readme.md

 > **Warning**
 > This tutorial is in beta, needs testing and almost certainly contains a few mistakes.
 If you find a problem please log an issue or ping me at [mastodon.social/@200ok](https://mastodon.social/@200ok)

-This is a test-driven tutorial designed to teach you all the things HTML `button` elements actually do, by replicating their functionality on a `div` element using HTML, CSS and JavaScript.
+This is a tutorial designed to teach you all the things HTML `button` elements actually do, by replicating their functionality on a `div` element using HTML, CSS and JavaScript.
 Note that in production, you really should just use a `button` - but after this you'll understand why.
 Also if you are maintaining existing code that relies on clickable `div` elements, it will help you understand how to make them more accessible.

 The tutorial runs through a modified version of the build I described at A11y Camp 2019, in my talk "Clickable DIVs and Other Icebergs".
 You can view the talk at https://www.youtube.com/watch?v=VxoiHb4aqXg but it's not required to complete the tutorial.
 Note that some technical details have changed since the talk.

 ## Prerequisite knowledge

-* You need to have basic knowledge of HTML, CSS and JavaScript/DOM scripting
+* To complete the fundamentals of the tutorial, you need to have basic knowledge of HTML, CSS and JavaScript/DOM scripting.
+[MDN has a beginner web curriculum](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web) if you need it.
-* You need to be able to install NodeJS and execute NPM commands on the command line
+* To use the tests, you need to be able to install NodeJS and execute NPM commands on the command line.
+[MDN has a command line crash course](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Understanding_client-side_tools/Command_line) if you need it.
+The tutorial does assume you are using the tests.

-[MDN has a beginner web curriculum](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web) including a [command line crash course](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Understanding_client-side_tools/Command_line) if you need them.
+* If you prefer not to use the tests, you can complete the tutorial by editing the files locally and manually testing the solution.
+This also allows you to test the solution with alternative tools if you prefer them.

 ## The tutorial task